byu-cs-260-spring-2019/lab-4-museum-of-ordinary-objects-victoria-skylan/tutorials/displaying-items.md

 ## Back End

 On the back end, we need to support this new REST API endpoint for getting items.
-Add this to `server.js`:
+Add this to `index.js`:

 ```
 // Get a list of all of the items in the museum.
 app.get('/api/items', async (req, res) => {
-  try {
+    try{
-    let items = await Item.find();
+        let querySnapshot = await itemsRef.get();
-    res.send(items);
-  } catch (error) {
-    console.log(error);
+        res.send(querySnapshot.docs.map(doc => doc.data()));
+    }catch(err){
         res.sendStatus(500);
     }
 });
 ```

-We use `Item.find()` to get the list of all of the items in the `items` collection, and then send them back to the browser.
 Notice that since we use `await` we need to use `async` for this method.
 We also use a `try/catch` block to catch any errors.
 If something goes wrong here, we assume it is a major error for our server, so we return a 500 error code.

 ## Testing

 Since we earlier added some items to the database and verified they were stored properly, you should be able to restart the server:

 ```
-node server.js
+firebase serve
 ```

-and then browse to localhost:3000 and see these items on the front page.
+and then browse to localhost:5000 and see these items on the front page.